nmaekawa/hx-provision/README.md

 # hximg-provision
-Ansible provisioning for images (mirador) backend service
+Ansible provisioning for iiif backend service

 # disclaimer
 For demo purposes only! provided to show how to setup a hximg vagrant